MikeyPPPPPPPP/SmartDos/README.md

 # SmartDos
-a fully customizable DOSing tool
+A fully customizable DOSing tool

+I was just practicing using multipule files.
+Dont be a "script kiddie" make your own tools!